Lendar/reactima-redux-ecosystem/Notes/Immutable.md

 ### Immutable.js related notes
 This is an attempt to find some core answers on Immutable.js related hype.
+Most performance issues can be solved not by algorithm but changing data structure.
+Functional approach tells a lot about composition.
+There are many examples with simple data objects but not about big deeply nested graph like dataset.
+Memoization, immutability, streams, actors, etc concepts has to be sorted out ...
 * - [ ]  What makes [Immutable.js](https://facebook.github.io/immutable-js/) is so special?
 * - [ ]  [ramda](https://github.com/ramda/ramda) vs [lodash](https://lodash.com/docs#map) Which (fun) iterating library is the best for immutable and functional approach?